-Bar and column charts can present a number of quantitative fields in an eye-catching fashion.
-Generally, you'll draw a layer with bar and column charts when your layer has a number of related numeric attributes that you want to compare.
-Bar/column charts are useful for showing relative amounts rather than proportions or percentages.
+Bar and column charts present a number of quantitative fields in an eye-catching fashion.
+You can draw a layer with bar and column charts when your layer has a number of related numeric attributes you want to compare.
+Bar and column charts are useful for showing relative amounts rather than proportions or percentages.

 The following examples show the use of bar and column charts to show the distribution of population by age for each county.